List of Works

 ABRSM grades 4-5.
 Approximately 5 minutes.

-Commissioned by the Oxford Research Group for an international arms limitation conference at Oxford in June 2000, performed by David Oliver and Raymond Head.
+Commissioned by the Oxford Research Group for an international arms limitation conference at Oxford in June 2000, performed by Christopher Britton (flute) and Kirsten Johnson (piano).

 Flute Ensemble